tag—a catch tag; evaluated.

 The consequences of the following are undefined

-because the catch
+because the catch of b

-is passed over by the first throw
+is passed over by the first throw,

 hence portable programs must assume that